WRVL: Early years

 WRVL signed on the air in July 1981.
 It had been powered at 100,000 watts, the maximum for most FM stations in the U.S. but on a shorter tower than it uses today.
 It originally broadcast Christian talk and teaching programs, including those of founder and televangelist Jerry Falwell, who started Liberty University.
 WRVL faced a series of technical problems in its early years revolving around interference to television reception near the station site.

 In December 1981, the Federal Communications Commission ordered the station to greatly reduce its effective radiated power (ERP) from 100,000 to 5,000 watts.
 In 1982, its tower was brought down by vandals.
 While the station was off the air, viewers reported better reception of WDBJ Channel 7, the CBS network affiliate for Roanoke-Lynchburg.
 WRVL later moved to a new tower in Altavista, reducing interference with Channel 7.

 WVTW subchannel

-In 2009, WRVL broke ground by forming a partnership with NPR broadcaster 89.1 WVTW, owned by Virginia Tech University.
+In 2009, WRVL broke ground by forming a partnership with NPR broadcaster 89.1 WVTW, owned by Virginia Tech.
 This allowed WRVL to repeat Victory FM programming on WVTW's HD-3 digital subchannel in Charlottesville, Virginia.
 This is noteworthy because it makes WVTW perhaps one of few HD radio stations in the nation funded by the federal Public Telecommunications Facilities Program (PTFP).

 On December 26, 2014, WRVL dropped nearly all its Christian talk and teaching programs, switching to a Contemporary Christian music format.
 The station's moniker also changed from "Victory Radio Network" to "The Journey".
 It uses the slogan "Life, Hope, Music."